hahappp/DGLNet/README.md

-# DGLNet: Multi-Scale Adaptive Context Aggregation for Lightweight Facial Expression Recognition
+# DGLNet: Dynamic Global–Local Context Aggregation for Lightweight Facial Expression Recognition

 Quick Start Environment setup for DGLNet
 This code is directly related to the manuscript currently submitted to The Visual Computer